EuropeanIssuers

 EuropeanIssuers is an association representing the interests of publicly quoted companies on European stock exchanges.
-Since 2008, its objective has been to ensure that European Union policy creates an environment in which companies can raise capital through the public markets and deliver growth over the longer term.
+Since 2008, its objective has been to ensure that European Union policy creates an environment where companies can raise capital through the public markets and deliver growth over the longer term.

 Overview

 The lobby association is registered in the European Transparency Register with the European Commission and Parliament.
-EuropeanIssuers' members include listed companies and national associations of listed companies from 15 European countries which represents approximately 8,000 companies.
+EuropeanIssuers' members include listed companies and national associations of listed companies from 14 European countries, which represent approximately 6,000 companies.

-EuropeanIssuers’ vision is to be a major contributor to the organisation and competitiveness of EU capital markets.
-EuropeanIssuers defends that thanks to an adapted regulatory environment and a better access to finance European quoted companies, notably SMEs, will be able to better compete globally and deliver growth and jobs.

-Following the 2019 European elections, EuropeanIssuers released its 2019-2024 Vision which is articulated around 6 key objectives and 21 specific actions.

-To have more information on EuropeanIssuers activities on 2019, please refer to the Annual Report 2019.

 History

 Founded in 2008, as the result of a merger between two associations of listed companies, EuropeanIssuers was created as a not-for-profit association when EALIC, the European Association of Listed Companies, joined with UNIQUE, the Union of Issuers Quoted in Europe.

 Leadership

-EuropeanIssuers is led by a Board of Directors.
-Luc Vansteekiste serves as chairman since 2014.
+EuropeanIssuers is led by a board of directors.
+Luc Vansteenkiste serves as chairman since 2014.

 The association is administrated by a secretary general.
 Florence Bindelle holds this position since 2015.
-Past secretary generals are Dorien Fransens (2008–2010) and Susannah Haan (2010-2015).
+Past secretaries general are Dorien Fransens (2008–2010) and Susannah Haan (2010–2015).